-If you don’t know where to start and have never used an online or mobile casino (or an offline one for that matter) or you’ve never played a slot of any description, we’ve got everything you need to know to get started with playing and enjoying slots.
-Let’s start right at the very, very beginning then shall we.
+Playing online slots is really easy, great fun and, if you get lucky, potentially hugely profitable too.
+If you don’t know where to start and have never used an online or mobile casino (or an offline one for that matter) or you have never played a slot of any description, we’ve got everything you need to know to get started with playing and enjoying slots.
+Let’s start right at the very, very beginning then, shall we.

 “Slot machines” are what they are called in Vegas (and the US generally) and this is usually shortened to just “slots”, which is the most commonly used online name.
 The slang term “one-armed bandit” is also common in the UK, harking back to early machines that had a side lever that initiated the machines’ spins but, call it what you will, slots are a major part of a casino’s offering, be that online or in the “real” world.